Painting & Drawing blog

 If you are a complete beginner and feel baffled by all of these rules!

-You might like to try Windsor & Newtons’ ‘Artist’s Painting Medium’ (see above) which is a pre-mixed solution of mineral spirits AND linseed oil.
+You might like to try Winsor & Newtons’ ‘Artist’s Painting Medium’ (see above) which is a pre-mixed solution of mineral spirits AND linseed oil.
 It will ensure your balance of spirits and oils is a reasonable one and will be okay if you are painting with a small number of layers.
 I’d still recommend applying your first layer with only a bit of Artist’s White Spirit to thin it and then using the Painting Medium in layers above.

 APPLYING YOUR PAINT

 We’ve already covered the reasons for this above.
 I have seen some paintings disastrously ruined by painting onto a non primed surface, causing all the paint to flake off!
 Make sure to buy a ready-primed canvas.